-In the previous post, I alluded to using Hermite polynomials in conjunction with higher-order Laplace approximation.
+In a previous post, I alluded to using Hermite polynomials in conjunction with higher-order Laplace approximation.
 In this post I’ll expand on what that means.

 Hermite polynomials are orthogonal polynomials over the real line with respect to the weight given by the standard normal distribution.
 (There are two conventions for defining Hermite polynomials, what Wikipedia calls the physicist convention and the probabilist convention.
 We’re using the latter here.)